FedericoPonzi/Horust/README.md

 # How much time to wait after sending a `sigterm` to a process before sending a SIGKILL.
 timeout-before-sigkill = "10s"
 ```

+## LICENSE
+TBD

+## Contributing
+Thanks for considering contributing to horust!
+[Github Issue](https://github.com/FedericoPonzi/horust/issues) are a good place for getting started.

+If you're planning to add new features, it's super awesome but please let's discuss it via an issue before start working on it.

+Have a look on [DEVELOPMENT.md](https://github.com/FedericoPonzi/Horust/blob/master/DEVELOPMENT.md) for more info on how to get started.